andyWynyard/willow-springs-black-hills/src/pages/index.md

     Our dogs are sent all over the world.
 With more than 80 years between us in raising and training labs for hunting, household pets, and as service and care dogs, we believe we can match everyone with their perfect Labrador.
-main:
-  heading: Great coffee with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
-  image1:
-    alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
-  image2:
-    alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
-  image3:
-    alt: Coffee beans
-    image: /img/products-grid1.jpg
 ---